 I scored my child according to where she was at around 24 months of age.
 Here’s what we got:

 I know that the two questions she didn’t match were related to her being sensory seeking whereas many autistic kids are avoidant.

-But this gives me unadulterated rage.
+But this response gives me unadulterated sadness and anger.
 She isn’t socially lacking.
 She doesn’t need intervention.
 She’s happy, well-adjusted, firmly attached, and doing great.
 She doesn’t need intervention.

 She might need sensory accommodations.
 I’m wired to identify those and accommodate for them, and I have the collective knowledge of the Autistic community to help me be better at that.

 I sure as hell don’t want or need Autism Speaks to give me parenting advice.
-In fact, my wiring sees this as socially coercive ownership and to tell them to go straight to jail (I’m being generous) without passing go and without collecting a billion dollars a year on their disgusting autism-as-a-series-of-deficits-and-a-marketing-ploy power differential.
+In fact, my wiring sees this as socially coercive ownership.

 I don’t have the language to express how angry this makes me.
 Because this is my child, fully autistic, and I have no problems with any aspect of her.